 Who is NeuroTracker Useful For?

 We’ve also seen it used very effectively in active aging, which is what one of the very first NeuroTracker studies showed it could be helpful for.
-This includes people that want to retain or regain cognitive functions for everyday life – from crossing the street to driving a car.
+This includes people that want to retain cognitive functions for everyday life – from crossing the street to driving a car.